ChrisOldmeadow/git_intro/index.md

 ### HEAD

-This is a pointer to the current view of the repository
+This is a pointer to the current view of the repository (the last snapshop excluding staged changes)

 ##   A simple example